miguoliang/old_blog/code/_posts/2020-02-25-how-to-fix-testing-order-in-angular-with-jasmine.md

 ## Conclusion

-Jasmine is a BDD testing framework.
-BDD means Behaviors Driven Development.
-BDD is an practice of TDD (Test-Driven Development.
-Although we don't need to follow these priciples strictly anytime, but these priciples can help us to improve and control our products indeed.
+Integration testing is necessary today.
+An excellent practice for integration testing is working with a BDD (Behavior-Driven Development) testing framework.
+And Jasmine is one of them in front-end development.
+Most of the testing framework executes testing methods in random order by default for performance reason.
+What we need to do is only configure it to satisfy our requirements.